-Students will also learn that the total is the same whether there are 4 groups of 3 or 3 groups of 4, that is, $4 \ge 3 \ge 3 \ge 4$.
+Students will also learn that the total is the same whether there are 4 groups of 3 or 3 groups of 4, that is, $4 \times 3 = 3 \times 4$.

 Division as sharing and grouping is also introduced.
 Sharing division begins with the total number of objects and puts them into a number of groups to find out how many there are in each group.
 For example: 3 children share 12 snickerdoodle cookies equally.
 How many will each child get?